-The stack operates as a circular buffer if the STVREN bit is programmed to '0' (Configuration Word 2).
+The stack operates as a circular buffer if the STVREN bit = 0 (Configuration Words).
 This means that after the stack has been PUSHed sixteen times, the seventeenth PUSH overwrites the value that was stored from the first PUSH.
 The eighteenth PUSH overwrites the second PUSH (and so on).
 The STKOVF and STKUNF flag bits will be set on an Overflow/Underflow, regardless of whether the Reset is enabled.